 Now that we understand the fundamentals of strength training and conditioning, how do we apply it specifically toward boxing exercises?
 We'll discuss a few ways you can utilize strength training exercises that will improve the quality of your movements as a boxer and a few tried-and-true ways to improve your conditioning, such that you'll be able to perform as a boxer for a longer period of time.

 Best Strength Training Exercises for Boxers - With Equipment

 Even though we tend to think of boxing as being mostly about having strong arms and shoulders, in order to deliver stronger punches, the truth is that boxing is a full-body workout.
-The power we generate for our punches comes from our legs and our core, just as much as it does from our upper body.
+The power we generate for our punches comes from our legs and our core strength, just as much as it does from our upper body.

 As a result, any strength training regimen should be focused on the big muscle groups in our body, like our thighs, glutes, abdominals, as well as your chest and shoulders.
-This is where the classic resistance exercises will serve you best: squats, deadlifts, lunges, the bench press and things along those lines.
+This is where the classic resistance exercises will serve you best: squats, the deadlift, lunges, the bench press and things along those lines.
 You want to perform exercises that work multiple muscle groups at one time, which will mimic the needs of your body during boxing.

 Best Strength Training Exercises for Boxers - Without Equipment